shamely/weather-bot/README.md

 # Chatbot workshop
 This repository has been created for the chatbot workshop about chatbots, and specifically the Bot Framework v4 from Microsoft.

+For any question about the workshop, please contact [me at amelie.lemal@realdolmen.com](mailto:amelie.lemal@realdolmen.com).

 ## Tools needed

 **To Install/Have on your computer:**